askui/flutter-example-automation/README.md

-# Askui automation example with Flutter
+# Askui Automation Example with Flutter
 This repository contains examples of using [askui](https://www.askui.com/) to automate an android app built with [Flutter](https://flutter.dev/).
-To run the example, setup the provided demo app by following the instruction.
+To run the example, set up the provided demo app by following the instructions.
 This example assumes that you already have the [Android Emulator](https://developer.android.com/studio/run/emulator) installed.

 Available examples include:
 - Click/Touch automation
 - Type automation
 - Swipe automation

-#### Live demo in action (playback speed x3)
+#### Live Demo in Action (playback speed x3)
 ![live-demo.gif](images/inaction-fast.gif)